 The Committee may, as and when deemed necessary, invite other Board members and Senior Management members to attend the meetings.

 The Committee shall meet at least twice annually with the external and internal auditors without the presence of any executive Board members, Management or employees.
-In addition, Management, the internal auditor and external auditors may request for a private session with the Committee to discuss any matter of concern.
+In addition, Management, the internal auditors and external auditors may request for a private session with the Committee to discuss any matter of concern.

 The Committee members may participate in a meeting by means of conference telephone, conference videophone or any similar or other communications equipment by means of which all persons participating in the meeting can hear each other.
 Such participation in a meeting shall constitute presence in person at such meeting.

 The Committee may deal with matters by way of circular reports and written resolutions in lieu of convening a formal meeting.
 A resolution in writing, signed or approved by letter, electronic mail, telegram, telex or telefax or other electronic communication by majority of the members of the Committee, shall be as effectual as if it has been passed at a meeting of the Committee duly convened and held.
 Any such resolution may consist of several documents in like form, each signed by one or more committee members.

 The Committee is authorised by the Board to investigate any activity within its terms of reference.
 It is also authorised to seek any information it requires from any employee and employees are directed to co-operate with any request made by the Committee.
 The Committee can obtain, at the expense of the Company, outside legal or other independent professional advice it considers necessary in carrying out its responsibilities, at the expense of the Company.